zopefoundation/zope.app.apidoc/src/zope/app/apidoc/presentation.rst

   >>> presentation.getPresentationType(ILayer3)
   <InterfaceClass zope.app.apidoc.doctest.ILayer3>

 Note that more specific presentation types are considered first.
-For example, ``IBrowserRequest`` extends ``IHTTPRequest``, but it will always determine the presentation type to be an ``IBrowserRequest``.
+For example, :class:`zope.publisher.interfaces.browser.IBrowserRequest` extends :class:`zope.publisher.interfaces.http.IHTTPRequest`, but it will always determine the presentation type to be an :class:`~zope.publisher.interfaces.browser.IBrowserRequest`.

 :func:`getViews`
 ================

 This function retrieves all available view registrations for a given interface and presentation type.
-The default argument for the presentation type is ``IRequest``, which will effectively return all views for the specified interface.
+The default argument for the presentation type is :class:`zope.publisher.interfaces.IRequest`, which will effectively return all views for the specified interface.

 To see how this works, we first have to register some views: